Moreover, for hassle-free recovery with 100% intactness, consider the Recoveryfix for Exchange Server tool.

 A recovery database (RDB) is a unique sort of mailbox database; as a part of the recovery process, you can mount and extract data from a restored mailbox.
-An Exchange administrator uses different tactics to protect the data from corruption and also to retrieve the data in case of corruption.
+An Exchange administrator uses different tactics to protect the data from corruption and to retrieve the data in case of corruption.
 In this write-up, we will go through some necessary recovery procedures applicable in Exchange Server 2016.

-Recover mailbox database using Exchange backup
+Top ways to Recover mailbox database

 Exchange administrators usually use Windows Server Backup to take the backup of Exchange data, and you can retrieve the data up to the last successful backup.

-In this scenario, you must be aware that the lost data which was created after taking the backup will not be recovered, still you can use the transaction log files to rollback the committed transaction and get the complete data.
-But if the transaction log files are also missing, then you can only recover the data up to the last backup.
-It means you will bear some data loss.
+In this scenario, you must be aware that the lost data which was created after taking the backup will not be recovered, still you can use the transaction log files to roll back the committed transaction and get the complete data.

 Run the cmdlet –